pbiggar/phc/doc/manual/representingphp.rst

 	Not only is the number of concepts used in the tree much larger (``base_variable_with_function_calls``,
 	``reference_variable``, ``variable_property``, etc. etc.),
-	the concepts used in the &phc tree map directly to constructs in the PHP language; that does not hold true for the PHP tree.
-Moreover, the fact that this expression is a method invocation (function call) is immediately obvious from the root of the expression in the &phc tree; the root of the PHP tree says that the expression is a variable, and only deeper down the tree does it become apparent that the expression is in fact a function call.
+	the concepts used in the |phc| tree map directly to constructs in the PHP language; that does not hold true for the PHP tree.
+Moreover, the fact that this expression is a method invocation (function call) is immediately obvious from the root of the expression in the |phc| tree; the root of the PHP tree says that the expression is a variable, and only deeper down the tree does it become apparent that the expression is in fact a function call.
 </para>